Naeem Hashmi: Career

-Naeem Hashmi made his film debut in British India in the film Chandani Chowk (1946).
+Naeem Hashmi made his film debut in British India with Chandani Chowk (1946).
 His first movie in Pakistan was Ilzam (1953).
 His na'ats, or lyrics and praises said for the Islamic prophet Muhammad, also earned him much fame.
 The peak of his professional career came when he wrote the na'at Shah-E-Madina, Yasreb Ke Waali sung by Saleem Raza and Zubaida Khanum for the Pakistani film Noor-e-Islam (1957).
 It became a run-away super-hit song in 1957, and still has cultural relevance to this day.

 Many of his films, such as the banned Inqalab-e-Kashmir, addressed social and national Pakistani issues.
-Ziddi (1973 film), Sharif Badmash (1975 film), Chitra Tay Shera (1976 film) were some of Naeem Hashmi's most successful films.
+Ziddi (1973), Sharif Badmash (1975), and Chitra Tay Shera (1976) were some of Naeem Hashmi's most successful films.

 Death and legacy

 Naeem Hashmi died of diabetes-related complications on 27 April 1976.

 Naeem Hashmi's eldest son, Khawar Naeem Hashmi, is a Pakistani journalist, who works with BOL TV as its bureau chief in Lahore, Pakistan.
-He served for 35 years in Jang Group of Newspapers, as a news reporter for Geo News channel, and served as Bureau Chief of Geo News in Lahore.
+He served for 35 years in Jang Group of Newspapers, as a news reporter, and later as Bureau Chief of Geo News in Lahore.